Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 const documents = [
   "This is written in English.",
   "Il documento scritto in italiano.",
-  "Dies ist in deutscher Sprache verfasst."
+  "Dies ist in deutscher Sprache verfasst.",
 ];

 async function main() {